top of page

 Photo by: Constantine Manos (Magnum Photos)

-1971- Rev. Jesse Jackson founded the organization, People United to Save/Serve Humanity, also referred to as Operation PUSH.
-PUSH benefited the Black community by fostering educational resources to youth, helping African Americans secure and maintain employment and homeownership, and allocating awards to reputable Black individuals throughout the country.
+1971- Rev. Jesse Jackson founded the organization People United to Save/Serve Humanity, also known as Operation PUSH.
+PUSH benefited the Black community by providing educational resources for youth, helping African Americans secure and maintain employment and homeownership, and awarding grants to reputable Black individuals throughout the country.
 This entity was also notable for employing mechanisms, such as boycotts, to help people of color overcome job discrimination.
+Oliver Speller, an African American educator at Kenwood Academy in Chicago and a former next-door neighbor of Jackson's, says Operation PUSH incentivized him to co-found Rise Up, which guides young Black males on how to become leaders.
+In addition to serving in hierarchical roles within the program, members also volunteer in the community, record podcasts, and produce media content.
+They say Rise Up has provided them with solidarity, helped them cultivate communication skills, and prepared them for their educational and professional ambitions.

 GettyImages-3240579c.webp